rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

-sfall, a Fallout 2 engine tweak mod by Timeslip and many other contributers version 4.3.5, built for Fallout 2 v1.02 US
+sfall, a Fallout 2 engine tweak mod by Timeslip and many other contributors version 4.3.5, built for Fallout 2 v1.02 US

 Project Page on SourceForge: https://sourceforge.net/projects/sfall/